vladanstanisic/CoinMarket/README.md

 6.Click on plugins
    -Search for 'Cucumber for Java' and install it.

-7.Click on File->Open
+7.Click on File->Open <br />
-8.Navigate to extracted project folder
+8.Navigate to extracted project folder <br />
-9.Select folder and click OK.
+9.Select folder and click OK. <br />
-10.Expand CoinMarketFront/src/test/resources/features folder
+10.Expand CoinMarketFront/src/test/resources/features folder <br />
-11.Open feature you want to run
+11.Open feature you want to run <br />
-12.Click on green play button next to Feature or Scenario you want to run 13.Click on Run feature or Run scenario
+12.Click on green play button next to Feature or Scenario you want to run <br />
+13.Click on Run feature or Run scenario <br />